 Do you do discovery calls or counsel clients with valuable, proprietary info?
 Have them sign an NDA.

 Want more information on protecting your entire business legally?
 Get Legally Good Club!
 LGC has the contract templates (NDAs, Copyright disclaimers, client agreements, LLC operating agreements, etc), website terms and step-by-step videos that guide you on protecting your business.
 This includes detailed steps in content protection.
-Learn more about Legally Good Club by watching my Legal Snapback!
-Masterclass today.
+Learn more about Legally Good Club by watching my latest Legal Masterclass today.

 Want more legal tips?
 Of course you do!
 Sign up below and get my Business Legal Checklist to learn 10 things you can start doing today to secure your business legally!